 - Try to keep a supply of ready-made food for the child, in case you aren’t able to make any after a seizure

 Keeping a baby or young child safe during and after your seizures

 - If possible, ask somebody else to carry the baby up and down stairs.
 If it’s not possible, carry them in a car seat – this will help to protect them if you fall during a seizure

 - If you have hard floors, use a pushchair to move the baby around so that they don’t get hurt if you drop them

-- If you usually fall asleep after a seizure, ask a friend or relative to phone you or call round at an agreed time, to check that you are OK
+- If you usually fall asleep after a seizure, ask a friend or relative to phone you or call round at an agreed time, to check that you and your child are ok

 - Don’t leave the keys in the locked door, and don’t use bolts or chains.
 Make sure they are close by, but not where a small child could get hold of them.
 Consider giving a spare key to a neighbour or getting a key safe for trusted adults to use.
 This will make sure people can get in, if you need any help.
-Key safes are available from various suppliers including Age UK, and Co-operative Independent Living
+Key safes are available from various high street and online suppliers including the Disabled Living Foundation

-- Don’t use irons, curling tongs or hair straighteners when you are alone with a child.
-They stay hot enough to burn a young child even when they have been turned off for some time
+- Don’t use irons, curling tongs or hair straighteners when you are alone with a baby or young child.
+They stay hot enough to burn a small child even when they have been turned off for some time

 Teaching a young child about seizures and first aid